Norwegian frigate could sink after being rammed in harbor

-A Norwegian Navy frigate was rammed by a tanker while it was docked in a harbor on the country's west coast Thursday, the military said.
-The crew of 127 was evacuated amid fears the ship will sink.
+A Norwegian Navy frigate carrying a crew of 137 was rammed by a tanker while in a harbor on the country's west coast Thursday, tearing a large hole in its side, the military said.

-Eight people on the KNM Helge Instad were slightly injured when the accident occurred at 4 a.m. local time in Sture, north of Bergen, the Joint Rescue Coordination Center for southern Norway said.
-The military said the ship, which had recently taken part in the vast NATO drill Trident Juncture, is taking on water.
+Eight people on the KNM Helge Instad were slightly injured — two of whom were taken to a nearby hospital — in the 4 a.m. accident in Sture, north of Bergen, said Rear Adm.
+Nils Andreas Stensoenes, the head of Norway's Navy.

-Eirik Walle, with the rescue center, told Norwegian news agency NTB that the collision caused an opening in the frigate's hull and "it is taking in more water than they can pump out.
-There is no control over the leak and the stern is heavily in the sea."
+The crew were evacuated amid fears the vessel would sink.
+The ship, which had recently taken part in the vast NATO drill Trident Juncture in Norway, is "strongly listing," Stensoenes told a news conference Thursday afternoon.
+The frigate was lying in the water almost on its side with its stern under the water.

-Details of the accident were still unclear.
-Norway's Accident Investigation Board said a towboat was also involved in the accident, but didn't say how.
+Stensoenes said the cause of the accident was not clear and the Navy would wait for the findings of Norway's Accident Investigation Board.
+Earlier reports had said a towboat was also involved in the accident, but Stensoenes denied this.

-The shipping site Sysla said the tanker had been loaded with crude oil and was being towed out of the harbor when it somehow rammed the frigate.
-The tanker was on its way to Britain, Sysla said.

-The Norwegian Navy has planned a news conference for later in the day.

-Johan Marius Ly of the Norwegian Coast Guard said the extent of leakage was unknown.
+Some 10,000 liters of helicopter fuel from the frigate's tanks leaked into the sea, Johan Marius Ly of the Norwegian Coast Guard said.
+The fuel was expected to evaporate quickly.

 The 134-meter (442-foot) long frigate, built in Spain in 2009, has a helipad platform on its stern.